Top

 What does this mean in practice?
 It means that a common custody plan is for you and your ex to alternate taking the kids for spring break each year.
 The same goes for Thanksgiving.
 A common approach on Christmas is for one spouse to get the kids up to December 26th and the other spouse to take them until school resumes in the new year.

-So, does that mean when the kids are in your custody, you can take them wherever you want?
-Possibly.
-But not automatically.
+So, does that mean you can take the kids wherever you want when they are in your custody?
+Possibly, but not automatically.

-If your plan is to go hiking or skiing here in Colorado, you almost certainly can do that without getting your ex to agree.
-It would probably be good to have them on board with the idea, but traveling within the state is typically protected.
-But, what if the hiking is going to be in the mountains of Wyoming or the skiing on the slopes of Utah?
-It’s possible that your custody agreement might require you to get permission from your ex.
+If you plan to go hiking or skiing here in Colorado, you almost certainly can do that without getting your ex to agree.
+Having them on board with the idea would probably be good, but traveling within the state is typically protected.
+But what if the hiking is going to be in the mountains of Wyoming or the skiing on the slopes of Utah?
+Your custody agreement might require you to get permission from your ex.
 It depends on what was negotiated in your settlement.

-What if your plan is to do this hiking or skiing up in Canada?
+What if you plan to do this hiking or skiing up in Canada?
 Now, it’s highly likely that you will need permission from your ex.
 Courts are concerned about international travel.
-In the event that a parent decides, while traveling internationally, that they want to take off with the kids and not come back, they will be outside the area of the court’s jurisdiction.
-It should be noted that this same need for permission will apply to your ex if they are the ones with ambitious plans for a vacation.
+If a parent decides, while traveling internationally, that they want to take off with the kids and not come back, they will be outside the area of the court’s jurisdiction.
+It should be noted that this same need for permission will apply to your ex if they have ambitious plans for a vacation.

 Getting permission should always be done in writing.
-It’s quite possible that you and your ex have developed a reasonably cordial relationship, especially where the kids are concerned.
+You and your ex may have developed a cordial relationship, especially concerning the kids.
 In these circumstances, it’s natural that you might casually talk to your ex over the phone and mention your plans for going out of state on spring break.
 They might respond with equal casualness “I’m sure the kids will love that”.

-You can do that and, most of the time, it will probably be fine.
-But what if something happens to one of the kids on this vacation–maybe an injury on the ski slopes.
+You can do that and it will probably be fine most of the time.
+But what if something happens to one of the kids on this vacation–maybe an injury on the ski slopes?
 Your ex turns on you and insists the trip was done without their consent.
-You have no proof otherwise and could face legal sanctions that may include the loss of parenting time.
+You have no proof otherwise and could face legal sanctions, including the loss of parenting time.

 Can I Change My Custody Plan?

-Perhaps, when you negotiated your original settlement, you gave up spring break.
+Perhaps you gave up spring break when you negotiated your original settlement.
 Maybe you were working a job that made it impractical to travel at this time of year.
-Since the divorce, your job situation has changed, and you’d like to be able to get every other spring break with the kids.
+Since the divorce, your job situation has changed, and you’d like to be able to take every other spring break with the kids.
 Do you have any options?

 Yes.
 Your attorney can file a Motion to Modify Parenting Time.
 While there are no guarantees about how courts will respond, they tend to look favorably on the idea of children being able to have vacation time with each parent.